 In 1975 nothing about reconditioned packaging was written in the UN Orange Book.
-As an individual it was not possible to be heard at the UN Committee of Experts on the transport of dangerous goods and therefore it was necessary to establish an European Organization.
+As an individual it was not possible to be heard at the UN Committee of Experts on the Transport of Dangerous Goods and therefore it was necessary to establish a European Organisation.

-Serred mission statement is to promote the safe, efficient and environmentally responsible design, manufacturing, collection, reconditioning, remanufacturing and re-use of reusable industrial packaging, including preparation for recycling at the end of its useful life.
+Serred’s mission statement is to promote the safe, efficient and environmentally responsible design, manufacture, collection, reconditioning, remanufacturing and re-use of reusable industrial packaging, including preparation for recycling at the end of it’s useful life.

-Serred is representing 14 European countries and has a total of 28 individual members.
+Serred represents 14 European countries and has a total of 28 corporate members.

-Serred’s members are reconditioning over 12 million steel and plastic drums and over 3 million IBC’s per year.
+Serred’s members are reconditioning over 12 million steel and plastic drums plus over 3 million IBCs per year.

-Serred and its membership have a tremendous knowhow and experience in the field of industrial packaging.
+Serred and its members have a tremendous knowledge and experience in the field of industrial packaging.

-Through this knowhow and experience Serred’s members can offer the industry the service to help the packaging users and or emptiers to meet the demands for a responsible and sustainable use of industrial packaging.
+Through this knowledge and experience, Serred’s members can provide industry with the necessary services to help packaging users and / or emptiers meet the demands for responsible and sustainable use of industrial packaging.

 All of the industry’s industrial packaging achievements can be helped by the member companies within Serred.